mysociety/fixmystreet/customising/fms_and_mapit.md

-To use this approach, in the configuration, set `MAPIT_URL` to be blank (because you're not really connecting to a real MapIt service at all), and set `MAPIT_TYPES` to `[ 'ZZZ' ]`, which is a list containing the single type that FakeMapIt always returns for the Default Area.
+To use this approach, in the configuration, set `MAPIT_URL` to be blank (because you're not really connecting to a real MapIt service at all), and set `MAPIT_TYPES` to `[ 'ZZZ' ]`, which is a list containing the single type that FakeMapIt always returns for everywhere.

 ## 2. Use mapit.mysociety.org